 Cayenne pepper

 Research has found that capsaicin improves blood flow to tissues by lowering blood pressure and stimulating the release of vasodilators, like nitric oxide.
-Vasodilators allow blood to flow more easily by relaxing the tiny muscles found along blood vessel walls.
+Vasodilators allow blood to flow more easily by relaxing the tiny muscles along blood vessel walls.
 These effects can increase blood vessel strength and reduce plaque buildup in arteries.

-Because they encourage blood flow to affected areas, cayenne peppers are often included in various creams for pain relief.
+Because they encourage blood flow to affected areas, cayenne peppers are often included in creams for pain relief.

 2. Onions